chetmurthy/pa_ppx/doc/tutorial.rst

 This tells us we didn't actually invoke camlp5 (or any PPX rewriters).
 A different kind of information is given by adding ``-verbose``::

-  ocamlfind ocamlc -verbose -package pa_ppx.runtime,pa_ppx.deriving_plugins.show -c simple_show.ml Effective set of compiler predicates: pkg_result,pkg_rresult,pkg_seq,pkg_stdlib-shims,pkg_fmt,pkg_sexplib0,pkg_pa_ppx.runtime,pkg_pa_ppx.deriving_plugins.show,autolink,byte
+  ocamlfind ocamlc -verbose -package pa_ppx.deriving_plugins.show -c simple_show.ml Effective set of compiler predicates: pkg_result,pkg_rresult,pkg_seq,pkg_stdlib-shims,pkg_fmt,pkg_sexplib0,pkg_pa_ppx.runtime,pkg_pa_ppx.deriving_plugins.show,autolink,byte

 This also tells us that camlp5 isn't being invoked (no mention of "preprocessor predicates"), and this would tell us that we needed to add ``-syntax camlp5o`` (and maybe the ``camlp5`` package)::

-  not-ocamlfind preprocess -package pa_ppx.runtime,pa_ppx.deriving_plugins.show -syntax camlp5o simple_show.ml
+  not-ocamlfind preprocess -package pa_ppx.deriving_plugins.show -syntax camlp5o simple_show.ml

 will produce binary output, because we didn't specify what syntax we wanted to print (official or revised); adding ``camlp5.pr_o`` will fix that::

-  not-ocamlfind preprocess -package pa_ppx.runtime,pa_ppx.deriving_plugins.show,camlp5.pr_o -syntax camlp5o simple_show.ml
+  not-ocamlfind preprocess -package pa_ppx.deriving_plugins.show,camlp5.pr_o -syntax camlp5o simple_show.ml

 Basically, any ``ocamlfind ocamlc`` command can be converted to ``not-ocamlfind preprocess`` by removing any flags/arguments that are